USS New Haven (1776)

-The first USS New Haven was a gundalow built in 1776 on Lake Champlain, Capt.
+USS New Haven was a 3-gun gundalow of the Continental Navy.
+She was built in 1776 on Lake Champlain, Capt.
 Mansfield in command, under General Benedict Arnold, who was a native of the ship's namesake city.
 New Haven took part in the engagement with the British Squadron at the Battle of Valcour Island on 11 and 12 October 1776.
-The New Haven was among those vessels deliberately grounded and burned preceding the American retreat overland to Crown Point and Fort Ticonderoga.
+New Haven was among those vessels deliberately grounded and burned preceding the American retreat overland to Crown Point and Fort Ticonderoga.